Contents: DSIP (5mg)

 Delta Sleep-Inducing Peptide, or DSIP, is a synthetic peptide developed with the intention to regulate several systems and maintain normal endogenous functions.
 DSIP may not only regulate sleep cycle, as suggested by its name but may also play a role in regulating various physiological processes.
 DSIP is a nine amino acid-containing nonapeptide, endogenously found in neurons, plasma, and peripheral organs.
 Suggested to induce delta sleep in mammals, this neuropeptide also appears to possibly impact electrophysiological activity and possibly regulate the neurotransmitter levels in the brain.(1)

-DSIP peptide was first characterized and examined during the years 1963 to 1977 and has since been widely studied by scientists.(2) Initially regarded only for its potential as a sleep-including factor, DSIP was soon suggested to possess other potential actions, such as mitigating pain, sleeplessness, and withdrawal.
+DSIP peptide was first characterized and examined during the years 1963 to 1977 and has since been widely studied by scientists.(2) Initially regarded only for its potential as a sleep-including factor, DSIP was soon suggested to induce other potential actions, such as mitigating pain, sleep cycle regulation, and mitigating withdrawal symptoms.
 In 1984, a DSIP-like material was also detected in breast milk with an almost 90% recovery rate.
-It is suggested that the naturally found milk proteins are easily absorbed in the gastrointestinal tract of infants.
-However, it is not known whether DSIP-like material affects the sleep cycle of infants (4).
+It is suggested that the naturally produced milk proteins are easily absorbed in the gastrointestinal tract of infants.
+However, it is not known whether DSIP-like material affects the sleep cycle of infants.(4)

 Research and Clinical Studies

-DSIP Peptide and Sleep Cycle In Animals
+DSIP and Sleep Cycle In Animals

 A study(8) was conducted on cats to examine the action of DSIP on their sleep pattern.
 10 cats were divided into two groups, one was delivered a control and the other with DSIP, dependent on body weight.
 The peptide was presented to the cats and was monitored for 8 hours.
 Results indicated that there appeared to be a significant increase in total sleep and slow wave sleep (SWS) cycle following the peptide.
 SWS is the third phase of the sleep cycle which is characterized by deep sleep with no non-rapid eye movement (NREM).
 The action of DSIP appeared to be immediate as the amount of SWS sleep elevated within the first hour following presentation.
 This increase appeared to be maintained for 7 hours, and then decreased in the eighth hour.

 A clinical study(15) was carried out on six test subjects who were each presented body weight-dependent concentrations of DSIP in the morning.
 All subjects were under intensive observations throughout the study period.
 All subjects reported feeling increased sleep pressure immediately after peptide presentation, with a 59% increased sleep within two hours.
 There was a reported reduction in the percentage of stage 1 sleep (i.e. sleep onset) with more stage 3 sleep (i.e. deep sleep).

-DSIP Peptide and Endocrine Regulation
+Delta Sleep-Inducing Peptide and Endocrine Regulation

-In this study (9), rats were presented with DSIP to examine the potential of the peptide on the endocrine system.
+In this study,(9) rats were presented with DSIP to examine the potential of the peptide on the endocrine system.
 Within 30 minutes, it was noted that the levels of luteinizing hormone (LH) appeared to be significantly elevated, whereas there was no perceived impact to the follicle stimulating hormone (FSH).
 Studies similar to this one have suggested that DSIP may lead to increased secretion of somatotropin hormones, and decreased levels of corticotropin hormones.(7) The researchers indicated that DSIP may potentially act on the hypothalamus to regulate hormonal secretion.

-DSIP Peptide and Stress
+DSIP and Stress Hormone Secretion

 The goal of this study(10) was to evaluate the potential action of DSIP on stress hormones.
 This study was carried out on rats who were experimentally induced with stress by tying their tails in a special cage during night time.
 These stress experiments were conducted for 12 hours for five days.
 The rats were divided into six groups, where the control group was presented with a placebo and the rest with DSIP.
 The six groups included (i) control group, (ii) stress group, (iii) group with DSIP one hour before stress experiments, (iv) DSIP 24 hours before stress experiments, (v) DSIP one hour before the last stress experiment and (vi) DSIP 24 hours before the last stress experiment.
 The control group was presented with placebo, whereas the remaining rats were presented with DSIP at predetermined time intervals.

 The results of the study observed that DSIP appeared to lead to elevated levels of endorphins and corticosterone hormones, which are considered by scientists to be stress reducing hormones, in the hypothalamus and plasma.
 The earlier the DSIP peptide was given, the better were the apparent action, as the peptide appeared to positively correlate to stress reduction.